-As you might’ve seen in the news or in your social media feeds March 2 is Read Across America Day!
-This annual celebration, which takes place on Dr. Seuss’ birthday, is meant to get children excited about reading.
-In celebration of the day, teachers, children, parents, schools, and celebrities across the country take part in read-athons and reading-themed activities but of course, the excitement around reading needn’t be limited to just one day.
+March 2 is Read Across America Day!
+This annual celebration, which takes place on Dr. Seuss’s birthday, is meant to get children excited about reading.
+In celebration of the day, teachers, children, parents, schools, and celebrities across the country take part in read-a-thons and reading-themed activities; but of course, the excitement around reading needn’t be limited to just one day.

-Here are five ways you can help cultivate a love of reading with your child 365 days a year:
+Here are five ways you can help cultivate a love of reading in your child 365 days a year.

 Make reading a part of your routine.
-Bedtime is a natural time to read but to help instill a love of books from infancy, you might also think about other opportunities to read throughout your day.
-Our blogger Mary found her kids loved reading during bathtime, mid-day curled up on the couch, and even at the beach.
+Bedtime is a natural time to read, but to help instill a love of books from infancy, you might also think about other opportunities to read throughout your day.
+You may find your kids love reading during bathtime, mid-day curled up on the couch, or even at the beach.
 Let your kids see you reading too; if they see how much you enjoy it, they’ll be likely to follow suit.

 Follow the rabbit holes.
-If your child becomes unexpectedly fascinated in a particular subject – dinosaurs, birds, butterflies, go with it.
+If your child becomes unexpectedly fascinated by a particular subject, like dinosaurs, birds, or butterflies – go with it.
 Head to the library and let him pick out books on the topic.
-As he explores learns more about the subject, he might find an entirely new topic he wants to learn and explore.
+As he explores and learns more about the subject, he might find an entirely new topic he wants to dive into.

 Play games that build early literacy skills.
 Nursery rhymes and songs help kids hear the sound in words and understand patterns.
-Ask your child to chime in, “Can you think of a word that rhymes with cat?”
-As we shared in our e-family newsletter, you can also look for easy ways to extend learning beyond the book – do a craft, listen to music or cook a meal that’s related to the story.
+Ask your child, “Can you think of a word that rhymes with cat?”
+As we shared in our parenting newsletter, you can also look for easy ways to extend learning beyond the book, like doing a craft, listening to music, or cooking a meal that’s related to the story.

-What are some ways you foster a love of reading with your child?
+What are some ways you foster a love of reading in your child?

 - The Family Room blog: Our Favorite Books for Babies, Our Favorite Books for Toddlers, Our Favorite Books for Preschoolers